 - Other conditions.

-Side Effects & SafetyStinging nettle is POSSIBLY SAFE when taken by mouth for up to 2 years or when applied to the skin appropriately.
-However, it might cause stomach complaints and sweating.
+When applied to the skin: Stinging nettle is POSSIBLY SAFE when applied to the skin in appropriate amounts.
 Touching the stinging nettle plant can cause skin irritation.

 Low blood pressure: Stinging nettle above ground parts might lower blood pressure.
 In theory, stinging nettle might increase the risk of blood pressure dropping too low in people prone to low blood pressure.
 If you have low blood pressure, discuss stinging nettle with your healthcare provider before starting it.